Risk analysis is a journey, an ongoing progressive process.

 As healthcare organizations have focused efforts on COVID19 and the impact it has had on operations, “bad actors” have accelerated efforts to attack healthcare organizations.

 Regardless of the size, each organization is required to comply with HITECH and the HIPAA Security Rule risk analysis requirement.
-The Rule requires a risk analysis of all applications that contain, store, transmit or receive ePHI held by the covered entity or business associate, or on behalf of the covered entity or business associate.
+The Office for Civil Rights’ (OCR) expectations is to complete a ‘thorough’ risk analysis of all applications that contain, store, transmit or receive ePHI held by the covered entity or business associate, or on behalf of the covered entity or business associate.
 If you accept credit cards, the Payment Card Industry Data Security Standard also requires a risk analysis.

 The effectiveness of your Security Program is based on the quality of your risk analysis.
 Some consulting firms conduct an evaluation of compliance with the HIPAA Security Rule and call that a “risk analysis.”
 Our approach is different because tools or approaches aligned solely to HIPAA are not a true risk analysis.